Akshanshgupt/Heart_Disease-Predictor/README.md

-# ❤️ Heart Disease Prediction App
+# ❤️ Heart Disease Prediction App....

 A **Machine Learning–based Heart Disease Prediction web application** built using **Python** and **Streamlit**.
 This app takes medical parameters as input and predicts whether a person has a **high or low risk of heart disease** using a trained **K-Nearest Neighbors (KNN)** model.